lionffl/scheduled-tweets/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request.

-## Next features
+## Next features / implementations

-* Set up mailer for password reset.
+* Set up mailer for password reset
+* Add a Contact/About page
+* Add a Footer
+* Adjust all pages/forms layout to the same pattern